Using Voice and Biofeedback to Predict User Engagement during Product Feedback Interviews: Discussion

 \subsection{Implications for Research and Practice}

-We consider this an exploratory study which helps us and the community to have a first understanding of engagement in user interviews and the potential usage of biofeedback devices and voice analysis in this context.
+We consider this an exploratory study that helps us and the community to have a first understanding of engagement in user interviews and the potential usage of biofeedback devices and voice analysis in this context.
+Since this is an exploratory study to assess the feasibility of the idea, we do not have a definite answer on whether the proposed approach for engagement prediction is sufficiently effective in practical settings.
+Furthermore, we cannot estimate the number of additional participants that would be needed to substantially increase the performance.
 However, we argue that our results, once consolidated and confirmed by further studies, can have multiple applications and can open new avenues of research.